This post may contain affiliate links. Click for complete disclosures.

 - Dijon Mustard

-- Coconut Aminios
+- Worcestershire Sauce or Coconut Aminios

 - Apple Cider Vinegar